All Episodes

 God bless you and the work you do.

-You gotta watch these documentaries on the civil rights movement and the marches.
+You got to watch these documentaries on the civil rights movement and the marches.

-You know, look up the document about uh Dr. King and they tried to destroy this man, the deep state then under Jay Edgar Hoover.
+They tried to destroy this man, the deep state then, under Jay Edgar Hoover.

-We got uh Jordan Seculo on the president's defense team, Steve Scalise, Senator Marsha Blackburn, Eric Trump tonight, uh attorney Jenna Ellis, Ranks Prevus, Peter Schweitzer.
+We got Jordan Seculo on the president's defense team, Steve Scalise, Senator Marsha Blackburn, Eric Trump tonight, attorney Jenna Ellis, Ranks Privus, Peter Schweitzer.

 This book is phenomenal.